 The state of South African Medical Aid Websites in 2020

-This is Part 1 in a series of 4, where we explore the usability and patient experience across the websites of the most popular Medical Aid companies in South Africa.
+This is Part 2 in a series of 4, where we explore the usability and patient experience across the websites of the most popular Medical Aid companies in South Africa.
+You can find Part 1 here.

 If you’re in a rush…